 The order/inclusion of these pages could mirror traditionally published books, or be completely unique to an indie author’s requirements.

-Another excellent feature of Vellum is its automatic generation of hyperlinks for contents pages, and for any web addresses throughout the digital EPUB version of the manuscript.
+Another excellent feature of Vellum is its automatic generation of hyperlinks for contents pages, and for any web addresses and other links throughout the digital EPUB version of the manuscript.
 This makes it easy for the reader to jump to any chapter or section within the book, or visit external websites, including social media profiles, with the click of a link.
-Hyperlinks can also be shortened to single words or short phrases to neaten up the body text.

-Vellum is an affordable software to buy, especially Vellum Press which allows the user unlimited production of ebook and paperbacks, as mentioned previously.
+Vellum is an affordable software to buy, especially Vellum Press, as mentioned previously.
 As a consequence, this means that formatters can also offer their formatting services for a reasonable price.
-Once the formatter is skilled in using the software, the book production process is relatively straightforward and time efficient.
+The book production process is relatively straightforward and time efficient once the formatter is skilled in using the software.
 As this makes the turnaround time days as opposed to weeks, costs are lower than other book production services.
-Therefore, formatting is an affordable option for indie authors too.
+Therefore, Vellum formatting is such an affordable option for indie authors.

 Although I personally love Vellum, I am aware of its limitations.
-Based on feedback from the authors I work with, the two main cons are:
+Based on feedback from the authors I work with, the three main cons are:

 Baskerville and Times New Roman are common choices for manuscripts as serif fonts are apparently easier to read.
 The other serif fonts from the nine available are: Hoefler Text, Iowan Old Style and Palatino.
 However, it is still the author’s choice which font to opt for.
 Personally, as someone who often feels overwhelmed with too many options, nine seems plenty!

 Vellum imports Word manuscripts and converts them to EPUB and PDF files.
 (EPUB files are fully compatible with Amazon.)
-However, not all images are automatically transferred into the software.
-If an author has created a diagram using SmartArt, for example, it will not be recognised by Vellum.
+However, not all images can be automatically uploaded into the software.
+Vellum will not recognise a diagram created using SmartArt, for example.
 Some images can be saved from the Word document and then imported into Vellum, but not all.
 Therefore, there is no guarantee that a flow chart or an infographic created within Word can be formatted.

-Based on these pros and cons, Vellum formatting is perfect for authors who:
+Based on these pros and cons, Vellum formatting is perfect for indie authors who:

 - Have a text only fiction or nonfiction book